1 Week Georgia Itinerary for the Arts, Food & Wine Lover

-What was our favourite country on our trip around the world?
+What was our favourite country on our 14-month trip around the world?
 We have many favourites, but the biggest standout for us was Georgia.
-The creative culture, cuisine, wine, fashion and architecture blew us away so much so, that it was the first country we visited again after our world trip ended.
+Its creative culture, cuisine, wine, fashion and architecture blew us away so much so, that it was the first country we visited again after our world trip ended.

 Disclosure: Some of the links below are affiliate links, meaning at no additional cost to you, we will earn a commission if you click through and make a purchase.
 Regardless, we only recommend products or services we have used or that we believe will add value to our readers.
 Thank you for supporting us!